-Washington state’s jobless claims process marked by delays, glitches and special access
+Washington state’s jobless claims process further marred by delays, glitches and special access

 The Chase debacle comes as the ESD was already taking heavy criticism for other problems.

-The agency has yet to resolve benefits claims for roughly 81,000 individuals who have applied for jobless benefits–in some cases, as far back as March, when COVID-related layoffs began–but have yet to receive any money.
+The agency has yet to resolve benefits claims for roughly 81,000 individuals who have applied for jobless benefits — in some cases, as far back as March, when COVID-related layoffs began — but have yet to receive any money.

 Others who have had their unemployment claims denied by ESD say the agency is now intentionally delaying their requests for an appeals hearing.